 6. Make a

+commitment to change.
 Say something along the lines of, “How can I help?” or,

 “I won’t do it again!
 Thank you for informing me.”